Customer-Service-Bot/Customer-Service-BOT/README.md

 You can now add all the employees profiles to the Server.
 Add the 'Admin'-Role to every employee by right-clicking on their profile, clicking on 'Roles' and checking the 'Admin'-Role.

+###Adding the Bot to your Server
+To add the bot to your server you need to go back to the developer portal.
+On the left side of the page go to 'OAuth2'.

+Scroll down to the 'OAuth2 URL Generator'.
+Put a checkmark in the box 'bot'.
+Below the field of boxes a URL will have been generated.
+Click on 'Copy' and enter the link into your browser.
+A message will ask you which server to add the bot to.
+Choose the Server you just created.

 ###Seeing IDs